Innoactive/Creator/.Documentation/articles/pro/03-desktop-mode.md

 ### Interacting with objects

-In this simple mode interaction is done only with your left mouse button.
-You can select objects by moving your mouse over them, which will highlight the object to make it clearer.
+In _novice_ desktop mode, users interact via left mouse button.
+Moving the mouse pointer over interactable objects will highlight them to communicate a possible interaction with such objects.

 [![Selecting objects](../images/pro/03-mouse-over-highlighting.gif "Selecting objects.")](../images/pro/03-mouse-over-highlighting.gif)

-Clicking a selected object triggers an interaction.
-The interaction that is triggered depends on your current training course step.
+Clicking an interactable object triggers the interaction.
+Depending on the current training course step, the configured interaction will automatically completed.
 Therefore, if in your current step you have to grab a sphere _or_ touch a cube, clicking on the sphere will actually grab it and touching the cube will trigger "touching".
 As said before, this very simplified interaction system is a balance between functionality and usability with a weight on usability.

-Every object you grab will be shown in your **inventory**.
-From there you can drop or place them again or you interact with them while they are inside your inventory, like using or touching it.
-You also get additional information on what to do next.
+Complex interaction such as _snap object_ are divided into two interaction steps: clicking on the respective object to snap will pick the object up and place it to into an **inventory**.
+A textual instruction informs you to now select the snap zone to place it.
+By selecting the snap zone, the object is dropped or placed from within your inventory to the desired position.
+You can also interact with objects while they are inside your inventory, like using or touching it, by clicking the respective action buttons inside the inventory.

 [![Inventory](../images/pro/03_inventory.png "Inventory and additional hints.")](../images/pro/03_inventory.png)